-Data scientist is the number one best-ranked job, according to the 2016 CareerCast.com Jobs Rated report.
+Data scientist is one of the five best technology jobs, according to the 2022 US News Best Jobs report.
 Not only is the job in demand, but it’s also highly lucrative.

-More than 6,000 companies nationwide currently hire data scientists, according to Data Science Central.
+According to the U.S. Bureau of Labor Statistics, it is projected that the employment of data scientists will grow 36 percent from 2021 to 2031, approximately creating 13,500 job openings.
 And increasingly, these companies are in the healthcare sector.
 As big data continues to grow commensurate with electronic health records, data scientists are the ones who utilize healthcare analytics to manage and merge data sources, create visualizations, build mathematical models, and present insights—all with the goal of producing answers, predictions, and calculations as quickly and accurately as possible.

-According to the most updated information available on Glassdoor, data scientists earn an average annual salary of $113,436.
-The need for big data skills continues to lead to pay increases—approximately 8 percent over the last year, according to Research firm Foote Partners’ 2016 quarterly IT Skills and Certifications Pay Index.
+According to the most updated information available on Glassdoor, data scientists earn an average annual salary of $114,067.
+The need for big data skills continues to lead to pay increases— approximately 20 percent as of 2021, according to Burtch Works.
 It’s probably fair to assume that those working in healthcare—and who possess a formal health information management education—may earn even more due to their specialized knowledge.

 Advancing your career